Maximum Centre-Disjoint Mergeable Disks: Hardness of maximum centre-disjoint mergeable disks

+If, after these changes, $\phi_{S'}$ is not uproper, then $d_i$ contains the centre of another selected disk $d_y$.
+For every such disk, we similarly merge with $d_i$, $d_y$ and every disk merged with it, until $d_i$ does not contain the centre of any other disk, and then, $\phi_{S'}$ becomes proper.
+This contradicts the choice of $S$ and implies that we have a uproper assignment for $D$. \end{proof}

 To show that \textsc{RMCMD} is NP-hard, in Theorem~\ref{tproper} we reduce the \textsc{Partition} problem to \textsc{RMCMD}.
-In \textsc{Partition}, we are given a set of positive integers and have to decide if there is a subset, whose sum is half of the sum of all numbers in the input list. \textsc{Partition} is known to be NP-complete.
+In \textsc{Partition}, we are given a set of positive integers and have to decide if there is a subset, whose sum is half of the sum of all numbers in the input list. \textsc{Partition} is known to be NP-complete \cite{karp72}.

 \begin{theorem} RMCMD is NP-hard. \end{theorem} \begin{proof} We reduce \textsc{Partition} to \textsc{RMCMD}.
-Let $A = \{a_1, a_2, \dots , a_n\}$ be an instance of \textsc{Partition} and let $s$ be the sum of the members of $A$.
-Also let $e$ be any number smaller than one.
-We create an instance of \textsc{RMCMD} as follows. \begin{enumerate} \item Add disk $d_1$ of radius $2s$ and add $d_2$ with the same radius at distance $3s$ on the right of $d_1$. \item Add $d_3$ at distance $5s/2 + e$ above $d_1$ with radius $s$.
-Similarly, add $d_4$ at distance $5s/2 + e$ above $d_2$ with the same radius. \item Add one disk for each member of $A$ in the midpoint of $p_1$ and $p_2$, such that the radius of the one corresponding to $a_i$ is $a_i$. \end{enumerate}
+Let $A = \{a_1, a_2, \dots , a_n\}$ be an instance of \textsc{Partition} and $s$ be the sum of the members of $A$.
+Also let $e$ be a real number such that $0 < e < 1$; we use $e$ to create distances smaller than a segment of unit length.
+We create an instance of \textsc{RMCMD} as follows (see Figure~\ref{rotg}). \begin{enumerate} \item Add disk $d_1$ of radius $2s$ and add $d_2$ with the same radius at distance $3s$ on the right of $d_1$. \item Add $d_3$ at distance $5s/2 + e$ above $d_1$ with radius $s$.
+Similarly, add $d_4$ at distance $5s/2 + e$ above $d_2$ with the same radius. \item Add one disk for each member of $A$ in the midpoint of the centres of $d_1$ and $d_2$, such that the radius of the one corresponding to $a_i$ is $a_i$. \end{enumerate}

-This is demonstrated in Figure~\ref{rotg}.
 Let $\phi$ be the solution of this \textsc{RMCMD} instance.
 We show that there is a valid solution to the \textsc{Partition} instance if and only if the cardinality of $\phi$ is four.

 Suppose $X$ is a subset of $A$ with sum $s/2$.
 We obtain an assignment from $X$ as follows: every disk corresponding to a member of $X$ is assigned to $d_1$ and others are assigned to $d_2$.
 Since the sum of the members of $X$ is $s/2$, the aggregate radii of both disks are exactly $5s/2$.
 Therefore, the centre of $d_3$ and $d_4$ are outside these disks.
 This yields a uproper assignment of cardinality 4.